Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/How to add configurations.md

     tesseractTimeoutMinutes: 30
 ```

-There is an additional config file ``/configs/custom_settings.yml`` were users familiar with java and spring application.properties can input their own settings on-top of Stirling-PDFs existing ones.
+There is an additional config file ``/configs/custom_settings.yml`` where users familiar with java and spring application.properties can input their own settings on-top of Stirling-PDFs existing ones.
 For more info on any custom settings such as SSL or DEBUG mode please check [here](Extra-Settings)

 #### Extra notes